RocketChat/Rocket.Chat/README.md

 - Switch back to official blockstack.js dependencies when PRs resolved
 - Remove unuesd packages and settings for other auth/SSO providers
 - Prevent uploading avatars, only link from Blockstack ID
-- Fix all assumptions in code that user's will have email address
+- Fix all assumptions in code that users will have email address
 - Add scopes to settings (not currently necessary)
 - Pending login animations / button state / pause client processing etc
 - Put all dependencies into meteor package, not app root package.json